A Theory of Flavour and Set of the Interaction Structural Parts

-At the availability of a sharp interconnection, the difference in sizes of Dirac and Pauli form factors of a massive neutrino must constitute their linearly ordered set.
-Such a class of currents can lead in the field of a spinless nucleus to the constitution of a partially ordered set of cross sections of polarized and unpolarized neutrino scattering.
-We discuss a theory, in which flavour conservation is predicted as a theorem about the equality of cross sections of the interaction with a gauge boson of leptonic current structural components.
-This theorem relates flavour and mirror symmetries as a consequence of unification of forces uniting the two left (right)-handed fermions in individual difermions.
-Thereby, it requires follow the logic of a truly nature of elementary particles from the point of view of a flavour dynamics of all types of the micro-world symmetry laws.
+At the availability of a sharp interconnection, the difference in sizes with Dirac and Pauli form factors of a massive neutrino must constitute their linearly ordered set.
+Such a class of currents can lead in the field of a spinless nucleus to the constitution of a partially ordered set consisting of cross sections of polarized and unpolarized neutrino scattering.
+We discuss a theory, in which flavor conservation is predicted as a theorem about the equality of cross sections of the interaction with a gauge boson of leptonic current structural components.
+This theorem relates flavor and mirror symmetries as a consequence of force unification forming the two left-(right-) handed fermions in individual difermions.
+Thereby, it requires one to follow the logic of a true nature of elementary particles from the point of view of a flavor dynamics of all types of micro-world symmetry laws.

-Owing to the unified nature of the most diverse types of interactions with virtual photon, the cross section of elastic scattering of neutrinos in the nuclear Coulomb field contains all necessary information for creation on their basis of a truly picture of this naturally united process.
-Here those aspects of phenomenon are highly interesting which give the possibility to understand the mathematical logic of fundamental structure of matter \cite{1,2}.
+{\bf 1.
+Introduction} Owing to the unified nature of the most diverse types of interactions with virtual photons, the cross section of elastic scattering of neutrinos in the nuclear Coulomb field contains all the information necessary for the creation of a true picture of this naturally united process.
+Here those aspects of the phenomenon are highly interesting which give the possibility to understand the mathematical logic of fundamental structure of matter [1,2].